Integrated Wellbeing Solutions

 Buy on Amazon

-In What’s Your Pharmacist Doing?™, you’ll learn how to:
+In What’s Your Pharmacist Doing?™, you’ll explore:

-1. Understand Your Internal Brain Team
+1. Understanding Your Internal Brain Team

 Make sense of the Radar (threat detection), Filing Cabinet (memory and pattern), and Pharmacist™ (internal chemistry) – and how they work together to shape behaviour.

-2. Recognise State Before Behaviour
+2. Recognising State Before Behaviour

 Learn why behaviour is often a downstream outcome of internal state – and why addressing state first leads to better conversations, decisions, and outcomes.

-3. Spot the Early Signs of Threat
+3. Spotting the Early Signs of Threat

 Identify subtle cues that indicate when stress, pressure, or uncertainty are quietly shifting people into survival mode.

-4. Use Simple, Everyday Resets
+4. Using Simple, Everyday Resets

 Apply practical noticing and language shifts that help move yourself and others back into clearer, calmer thinking.

-5. Apply the Model to Real Situations
+5. Applying the Model to Real Situations

 Explore relatable workplace scenarios that show how this internal system plays out in meetings, conversations, leadership moments, and daily work.